fabianscode/grahoot/README.md

 ## protcol

-All data is exchanged via the JSON format because it's easy to use in python
+All data is exchanged via the JSON format because it's easy to use in python.
+TLS will be used by default.

 ### registration phase